 Which companies offer renters insurance in Seattle?

-|Company||2019 J.D.
-Power overall satisfaction (out of 1,000)||2019 NAIC Complaint Index (lower is better)|
+|Company||2021 J.D.
+Power overall customer satisfaction (out of 1,000)|

 For more information on some of Seattle's best renters insurance companies, check out our rankings of the best renters insurance companies in the U.S.

-Understanding your renters insurance quote in Seattle
+Understanding your renters insurance coverages

 Renters insurance coverages

-Personal liability coverage protects you should you be sued for accidentally injuring someone or damaging their property.
+Personal liability coverage protects you if you are sued for accidentally injuring someone or damaging their property.
 Personal liability claims may include medical bills, legal fees and more, all of which can be very pricey.
 You should be aware that personal liability coverage does not cover things such as automobile accidents, injuries sustained by you or family members in your home and business activities or claims related to your profession.
 Many renters insurance policies can net you up to (and sometimes more) than $100,000 in coverage for personal liability.